Kwara Gov, Ginika Tor, Maigari, others to celebrate SGF, Akume

-As part of measures to inspire good governance, a dinner reception is being planned to honour the contributions of the Secretary to the Government of the Federation (SGF), Senator Dr. George Akume.
+As part of measures to inspire good governance, a dinner reception is being planned to honour the contributions of the Secretary to the Government of the Federation, SGF, Senator George Akume.

-According to the Central Planning Committee headed by Kwara state governor, AbdulRahman AbdulRazaq, the reception scheduled for June 17 is designed to celebrate Akume’s iconic attributes by his friends.
+According to the Central Planning Committee, headed by Governor AbdulRahman AbdulRazaq of Kwara State, the reception, scheduled for Saturday, June 17, is designed to celebrate Akume’s iconic attributes by his friends.

-A statement by the committee noted that Akume is a technocrat and politician, who has contributed to the development of human capital as a former governor, senator and minister.

-“He played a vital role in ensuring the emergence of His Excellency, Sen. Asiwaju Bola Ahmed Tinubu GCFR, as President of Nigeria right from the primaries to the general elections until victory was actualized,” it said
+“He played a vital role in ensuring the emergence of Asiwaju Bola Tinubu as President of Nigeria right from the primaries to the general elections, until victory was actualised.”

-Members of the Central Planning Committee include Chief Kanayo Okoye the Co-Chairman; Amb.
-Ginika Tor-Ijeomah as Secretary; Dr. Bello Maigari , Chairman Finance; Sir.
-Barr.
-Olusegun Adekunle, Head of Protocol; Rt.
-Hon.
-Omonbowale Idimogu, Head of Media & Publicity; Dr. Yusuf Maina-Bukar, Head of Welfare; Sen. Anthony Manzo, Head of Venue Committee and Hon.
-Maureen Agbo, Secretary of Venue Committee.
+Members of the Central Planning Committee include Chief Kanayo Okoye, Co-Chairman; Amb.
+Ginika Tor-Ijeomah, Secretary; Dr. Bello Maigari, Chairman, Finance; Barr.
+Olusegun Adekunle, Protocol; Mr. Omonbowale Idimogu, Media and Publicity; Dr. Yusuf Maina-Bukar, Welfare; Sen. Anthony Manzo, Venue Committee, and Maureen Agbo, Secretary of Venue Committee.

-Others are Hon.
-Umar Tahir, Head of Accommodation Committee; Mr. Christopher Tarkar, Head of Security Committee; Dr. Bukola Bello Jaiyesimi, Head of Medical Team; Mairo Al-Makura, Head of documentation Committee and Hon Mrs. Mbanumun Mwuese, Financial Secretary
+Others are Umar Tahir, Accommodation Committee; Mr. Christopher Tarkar, Security Committee; Dr. Bukola Jaiyesimi, Medical Team; Mairo Al-Makura, Documentation Committee, and Mrs. Mbanumun Mwuese, Financial Secretary.

 Disclaimer